Skip to Content

 Youth Sponsorship Information

 Moving to the area and have a youth transferring with you?
-Connect them with a youth sponsor to help make the move easier.
-Contact your NAS Fallon School Liaison at 775-426-3777 to get your child/teen started today!
-Youth Sponsors can:
+Connect with a youth sponsor to help make the move easier.
+Contact your NAS Fallon School Liaison to get your child/teen started today!

 • Talk about the location, schools, sports, events, shopping, library and more.